 M.A. in Counseling

-The Western Seminary Master of Arts in Counseling program (MAC) is a professional graduate degree that prepares Christian counselors to bring concern and care for the whole person.
+Western Seminary's Master of Arts in Counseling degree in Clinical Mental Health Counseling prepares Christian counselors to bring concern and care for the whole person.
 It equips you to excel in Christian counseling, as well as in church, private practice, agency, clinical mental health, or school settings.
 As with most counseling degrees, this program offers skill-based coursework, internship experience, as well as a requirement to complete your own personal counseling.
 Since this program is offered at a seminary, it also unites biblical and theological studies in order to connect both Christian worldview and compassion to the counseling profession.
 While the curriculum satisfies Licensed Professional Counselor (LPC) requirements set forth by the Oregon Board of Licensed Professional Counselors and Therapists, its CACREP accreditation allows graduates flexibility to obtain licensure in many other states with minimal additional work.

 Graduate in as few as three years

 What Sets Our Counseling Training Apart?

 - Unique integration of Christian theology and counseling in a seminary context

 - Mentoring from core faculty who are licensed professional counselors with earned doctorates and over 75 years of combined counseling experience